 It is your responsibility to be aware of and respond to all School of Information and Graduate College policies, requirements, formats and deadlines as they pertain to progression towards and completion of their degree.

 For additional policy information, please see:

 You and your advisor will complete an annual review of your performance each academic year (typically in April).
-The annual review form should be submitted to the Graduate Committee for review.
+The annual review form should be submitted to the Director of Graduate Studies for review.

 The Graduate Committee reviews each student to ensure satisfactory academic progress.
 If your major advisor and the committee agree that your progress is unsatisfactory you will be placed on internal academic probation.
 You will then work with your advisor to create a one-year action plan to bring the you back to the expected performance level and get approval from the Graduate Committee.
 By the following academic review, you must have successfully completed the action plan and made satisfactory academic progress to remain in the program.